 Though, their role traditionally begins before any purchase offer is made.
-Among other things, you will need to be sure that the property you are interested in is unencumbered; that the seller actually owns the title to the property; any rights or legal restrictions that comes with the property; local land charges or obligations; arrange a survey of drainage and water; and environmental search to understand if the property is near and former landfill, or industrial sites.
+Among other things, you will need to be sure that the property you are interested in is unencumbered; that the seller actually owns the title to the property; any rights or legal restrictions that come with the property; local land charges or obligations; arrange a survey of drainage and water; and environmental search to understand if the property is near and former landfill or industrial sites.

 Lastly, your conveyancing lawyer should walk you through all associated documents and contracts, and be able to clarify any points you do not understand.

 Input details and requirements

 Compare & pick the best deal